opentox/opentox.github.com/_posts/2012-05-02-using-ist-opentox-virtual-appliance.md

 The following command (run from the host system's command line) starts the _VA_ invisibly, in the background.

-    VBoxHeadless -startvm "IST Opentox Virtual Appliance" &
+    VBoxHeadless -startvm "Name Of VM" &

 Similarly, the following command shuts down the _VA_:

-    VBoxManage controlvm "IST Opentox Virtual Appliance" acpipowerbutton &
+    VBoxManage controlvm "Name of VM" acpipowerbutton &

 If you are on Windows, omit the `&` at the end.
+Adjust the VM name (the name is displayed in the main VirtualBox GUI)

-If, additionally, you want to spare the overhead of running a GUI within the VA, edit file `/etc/default/grub`, and change line
+If, additionally, you want to spare the overhead of running a GUI within the VA, edit file `/etc/default/grub`, and change line that starts with `GRUB_CMDLINE_LINUX_DEFAULT`

-    GRUB_CMDLINE_LINUX_DEFAULT="quiet splash"

 to